JPLee01/pandas-project/README.md

 plt.savefig("Visualisations/Violin Plot of comparing the Petal Length of each of the Species.png") plt.show()
 ```
+  * Note the above code creates a Violin Plot displaying the Petal Length of each of the species.
+To create a Violin Plot displaying the Petal Width and Sepal Length/Width of each of the Species the following changes would have to be made to the code:
+    * **Petal Width:** Replace petal_length with petal_width.
+    * **Sepal Length:** Replace petal_length with sepal_length.
+    * **Sepal Width:** Replace petal_length with sepal_width.

 The following plots will be produced as a result of the above code:

 <img align="left" width="425" height="425" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/Violin%20Plot%20of%20comparing%20the%20Petal%20Length%20of%20each%20of%20the%20Species.png"> &nbsp;<img align="righ" width="425" height="425" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/Violin%20Plot%20of%20comparing%20the%20Petal%20Width%20of%20each%20of%20the%20Species.png">